 The tribal trickery of Mexico’s all-black kit split certainly split opinion but will forever be associated with Gold Cup victory in the back yard of their greatest rivals.

-We’re sure to see Mexico go back to black.
+We’re sure we’ll see Mexico go back to black in the future!